 Who is a candidate?

-Palliative care is for anyone with a serious illness.
-Age and illness severity do not limit patients from receiving palliative care.
-Patients can also receive palliative care while also receiving treatment for the underlying condition.
+Age and illness severity do not limit patients from palliative care.
+Patients can also receive palliative care while being treated for the underlying condition.

 Our interdisciplinary team consists of doctors, nurses, social workers and chaplains, with support from other disciplines as needed.
 We work together with a patient’s healthcare team to provide even more support by:

-- Advocating on the patient’s behalf to make sure his or her wishes are honored
+• Advocating on the patient’s behalf to ensure their wishes are honored